aws/amazon-genomics-cli/site/content/en/docs/Tutorials/walkthrough.md

 "06604478-0897-462a-9ad1-47dd5c5717ca"
 ```

-The last line is the workflow execution id.
+The last line is the workflow run id.
 You use this id to reference a specific workflow execution.

 Running workflows is an asynchronous process.
 After submitting a workflow from the CLI, it is handled entirely in the cloud.
 You can now close your terminal session if needed.
 The workflow will still continue to run.
 You can also run multiple workflows at a time.
 The underlying compute resources will automatically scale.
 Try running multiple instances of the “hello” workflow at once.

 You can check the status of all running workflows with: